electric-sql/electric/docs/deployment/supabase.md

 #### Authenticating the Electric client connection

-Having authenticated a user, set the `session.access_token` returned by `supabase.auth.getSession()` as the value for `config.auth.token` when electrifying your database connection.
+Having authenticated a user, use the `session.access_token` returned by `supabase.auth.getSession()` as the value for the token when connecting to Electric.

 For example: